soham000897/index.gitings.card/README.md

 # index.gitings.card
-a card for gift anyone
+a card for gift someone